ikavvii/statistical-hypothesis-testing/PRD.md

 - Progression: Test configured → hypotheses display → calculation shows → comparison to alpha → decision stated → interpretation provided
 - Success criteria: Clear, educational presentation of the decision-making process with proper statistical language

+**Export and Share Results**
+- Functionality: Allows users to export test results as CSV file or generate a formatted text report that can be copied or downloaded
+- Purpose: Enables students to save their work for assignments, share results with study groups, or include in lab reports
+- Trigger: User clicks "Export CSV" or "Share Report" button after completing a test
+- Progression: User completes test → clicks export/share → selects format (CSV for data analysis or formatted report for documentation) → downloads file or copies to clipboard → pastes into assignment or shares with peers
+- Success criteria: Clean, well-formatted exports that include all relevant test information (configuration, hypotheses, statistics, results, and interpretation)

 ## Edge Case Handling

 - **Empty/Invalid Data**: Display helpful validation messages guiding users to correct input formats (both for raw data and summary statistics)